The Messengers (film): Production

-Ravens were used in the movie, not crows, however the characters say "crows" in the film.
-The production team could not obtain trained crows required for certain scenes.
+Ravens were used in the movie, not crows, however, the characters say "crows" in the film.
+The production team could not obtain the trained crows required for certain scenes.

-The film began life as an original script called The Scarecrow by Todd Farmer.
+The film began as an original script called The Scarecrow by Todd Farmer.
 It was originally written as a psychological thriller as opposed to a more supernatural horror film.
 It was about a family on a farm suffering from financial problems and bad weather seasons.
 When the patriarch puts up a strange scarecrow out in the field, things start to change.
 But then people start to get killed, and the main character suspects the scarecrow.
 By the end, the main character is revealed actually to have caused the killings himself.

 The script was sold to Revolution Studios.
-Director Patrick Lussier signed on to the film, and put a supernatural flair into the story.
+Director Patrick Lussier signed on to the film and put a supernatural flair into the story.
 Revolution then brought in Stuart Beattie to rewrite the script.
 "What I pitched was 'the horror version of A Beautiful Mind,'" said Farmer, "and what they wanted was 'The Shining on a farm.'"
 Revolution then sold it to Ghost House Pictures, who then took it and hired Mark Wheaton to rewrite it.
 Impressed with his work on High Tension, producer Sam Raimi offered the film to Alexandre Aja.
 Aja passed on the film to direct The Hills Have Eyes.
 None of the original script survived through the rewrites, besides the farm setting, and character names.

 The original Scarecrow script was finally used as the basis for the prequel, Messengers 2: The Scarecrow.

 Release

 Home media

 The film was released on DVD and Blu-ray on June 5, 2007.
 Extras include an audio commentary and 7 making-of featurettes.

-The film was re-issued on Blu-ray on November 6, 2012 by Mill Creek Entertainment.
+The film was re-issued on Blu-ray on November 6, 2012, by Mill Creek Entertainment.
 It was included in a double feature with Freedomland (2006), which made its Blu-ray debut in this release.